Logic behind the Linux version names

 |11||Bullseye||Toy Horse From Toy Story 2|

 The first OpenSUSE release in 2005 was OpenSUSE 10.1.
 I do not know why it started with 10 and why not 1.
 OpenSUSE has a green aura with it.
-This greenish touch is extended to the codenames as well.
-OpenSUSE codenames are actually a shade of green color.
-That explains the codenames like Emerald, Teal etc for OpenSUSE.
+OpenSUSE code names are actually a shade of green color.
+That explains the code names like Emerald, Teal etc for OpenSUSE.

 If you are a OpenSUSE lover then don’t worry that they will have shortage of names in future and hope to hear the new shades of green color that you have not heard yet.